 Germany signed a peace treaty with the Allies at Versailles according to which:

-- Germany lost its overseas colonies, a tenth of its population, 13 percent of its territories, 75 present of its iron and 26 percent of its coal to France, Poland, Denmark and Lithuania.
+- Germany lost its overseas colonies, a tenth of its population, 13 per cent of its territories, 75 per cent of its iron and 26 per cent of its coal to France, Poland, Denmark and Lithuania.

 Treaty of Versailles

 - The Allied Powers demilitarized Germany to take its power.

 - The War Guilt clause held Germany responsible for the war damages the Allied countries suffered.
 Germany was forced to pay compensation amounting to 6 billion pounds.